Surnames: Maddison to Musgrave

 Listed as a surname in County Durham by Henry Guppy, who associated this surname with Sunderland.
 In the 1881 census there were 244 people of this name in Great Britain of which 52 resided in County Durham; 23 in Yorkshire; 43 in London; 34 in Oxfordshire and small numbers elsewhere including 3 in Northumberland.
 Perhaps the name derived from Malham in Yorkshire.

 Notable in Durham and Yorkshire

-Famous people with the surname Marley included Sir John Marley, the Mayor and defender of Newcastle during the Civil War in 1644.
+Famous people with the surname Marley included Sir John Marley, the mayor and defender of Newcastle during the Civil War in 1644.
 In 1750 a woman called Elsie Marley, became famous as the landlady of a pub called the White Swan at Picktree near Chester-le-Street.

 Elsie was seemingly very popular with her customers until she acquired some terrible unknown illness which caused her to go delirious.
 The disease proved fatal when in a moment of madness, poor Elsie escaped from her sick bed one night and ran across a nearby field.
 She fell into a disused coal pit and drowned.

-Elsie is commemorated in a local folk song called Di ye’ ken Elsie Marley Hinny?
+Elsie is commemorated in a local folk song Di ye’ ken Elsie Marley Hinny?
 The first verse states:

 ‘Di’ ye ken Elsie Marley hinny?,